AirtestProject/Airtest/docs/README.rst

 Running from CLI
 -----------------------------------
 Airtest can be run from command line interface as well.
-All test cases, test code and image templates must be placed in one directory with `.owl` suffix.
-The easiest way to create and record the test cases is to use GUI **Airtest IDE**.
+All test cases, test code and image templates must be placed in one directory with `.air` suffix.
+The easiest way to create and record the test cases is to use GUI tool **Airtest IDE**.

 The biggest advantage of using the Airtest CLI is the possibility to execute the test cases and test scenarios on different host machine without using IDE itself.
 Connections to devices are specified by command line arguments, i.e. the test code is platform independent and one code, test cases, scenarios can be used for Android, Windows or iOS devices as well.

 Following examples demonstrate the basic usage of airtest framework from CLI.
-For more detailed info, refer to provided samples of test cases and code: ```airtest/playground/test_blackjack.owl/```
+For more deeper understanding, try running provided samples of test cases: ```airtest/playground/test_blackjack.owl/```

 run test case